Bahrain accuses Iran of 'biological aggression', Gulf states try to curb coronavirus

 No Gulf Arab state has reported a coronavirus death.

-But Bahrain on Wednesday reported 77 new infections among citizens evacuated from Iran, and a second government-chartered repatriation flight was scheduled for Thursday.
+But Bahrain on Wednesday reported 77 new infections among citizens evacuated from Iran.
+A second government-chartered repatriation flight was scheduled for Thursday.

 Bahrain said non-compliance with isolation measures would be punishable by up to three months in jail and a fine of up to 10,000 Kuwaiti dinars ($32,000).
 Three people have already been reported to the public prosecutor, state news agency BNA said.

-Saudi Arabia, which has suspended the Umrah pilgrimage and locked down its eastern Qatif region where many infections are located, announced 24 new cases overnight for a total of 45.
+Saudi Arabia, which has suspended the Umrah pilgrimage and locked down its eastern Qatif region where many infections are located, announced 24 new cases for a total of 45.

 Riyadh halted flights to the European Union and 12 other countries, extending an earlier ban and giving Saudi citizens and residents 72 hours to return, state news agency SPA said.

-The flight ban now includes many countries from where millions of migrant workers in Saudi Arabia hail.
+The flight ban now includes many countries from where millions of Saudi Arabia’s migrant workers hail.

-Passenger traffic through all land crossings with Jordan was also suspended, though commercial and cargo traffic continued, and the Saudi health ministry asked people to avoid shaking hands and gatherings of more than 50.
+Passenger traffic through all land crossings with Jordan was also suspended.
+Commercial and cargo traffic continued.

+Saudi authorities asked people to avoid shaking hands and congregating in groups of more than 50.
+They announced that wedding halls and hotels would be closed to all social gatherings from Friday.

 Kuwait reported eight new infections, taking its total to 80, and started a two-week public holiday declared to help contain the virus.
 Authorities shut the stock market on Thursday and banned all commercial passenger flights to and from Kuwait.